vparv/venmo-tracker/README.md

 This is a WIP!
 It was not meant for production use or for others to use.

+Here is a link of it working locally - https://www.loom.com/share/ddf9487a82df477e98bce038abdf66be

 ## Features

 - 🔐 Automated Venmo authentication with 2FA support